Non-Stationary Bandits with Auto-Regressive Temporal Dependency

+\end{definition} We remark that in Definition \ref{def:dynamic-and-steady-state-regret}, our per-round regret is defined asymptotically mainly because we would like to focus on evaluating the steady state performance of our algorithm (i.e., under the steady state distribution).\footnote{If we assume that the initial state $r_i(0)$ is drawn from the steady state distribution, defined in \Cref{sec:stationary_dist}, we can simply define our per-round regret as $\overline{\reg}_{\mathcal A}=\mathbb{E} \big[\frac{1}{T}\sum_{t= 1}^{T}\reg_{\mathcal A}(t)\big]$, and all of our results remain valid.
+This also matches the definition of dynamic regret in works such as \citep{Besbes2014, Bogunovic2016, liu2023nonstationary}.} All of our theoretical analyses for regret lower bound (\Cref{sec:regret-lower-bound}) and upper bounds (\Cref{sec:regret}) are also performed under the steady state distribution.

-\begin{definition}[Dynamic steady state regret] Consider a non-anticipating algorithm $\mathcal A$ that pulls arm $I_t$ at round $t\in [T]$.
-The dynamic regret of the algorithm at round $t$ is defined as where $r^{\star}(t)=\max_{i\in [k]}\{r_{i}(t)\}$ is the maximum expected reward at round $t$.
-Furthermore, the per-round steady state regret of algorithm $\mathcal A$ is defined as \end{definition} We would like to design an algorithm with a small per-round steady state regret, where we present the per-round steady state regret as a function of the stochastic rate of the change ($\sigma$) and the temporal correlation of the rewards ($\alpha$).
+In this work, we would like to design an algorithm with a small per-round steady state regret, where the per-round regret is a function of the stochastic rate of change ($\sigma$) and the temporal correlation ($\alpha$).